Zucchini Noodles with Chicken, Spinach and Parmesan

 - Add a portion of the zucchini noodles to plate and sprinkle with fresh parmesan cheese and cracked black pepper.

 - To make this recipe fast (in 5 minutes during the week!) – meal prep your zucchini noodles and baked chicken ahead of time.
+You could also used shredded chicken.
 Then all you have to do is sauté and combine.

 - Make sure to read this post on my favorite meal prep containers (that aren’t plastic).
 These are what I use to meal prep every week.